 The NHS recommends that most people trying to lose a lot of weight should cut down their daily intake by 600 calories - this number depends largely on how heavy you are to begin with and how many calories you are already consuming in a day.
 In general, you should aim to reduce your calorie intake and exercise more in moderation, particularly when you have just begun a weight plan.
 As you become fitter and healthier you can adjust your diet and exercise plans accordingly.

 When assembling a meal you should aim to include the following:

-- starchy foods (wholegrain bread and pasta, and brown rice in particular)
+- carbohydrates or starch, preferably (wholegrain bread and pasta, and brown rice)

-- some protein in the form of lean meat, fish, and beans
+- some protein in the form of lean meat, fish, eggs, nuts and beans

-- reduce your alcohol intake (alcohol contains a lot of calories)
+- reduce your alcohol intake (alcohol contains a lot of caloriesand sugars)

-- avoid eating foods that contain high amounts of saturated fat (e.g. cream, processed meats)
+- avoid eating foods that contain high amounts of saturated fat and trans fats (e.g. pastries, ready meals, processed meats)

 What a healthy exercise plan looks like

 The following exercise plan is recommended for adults aged 19 to 64:

 - 150 minutes of moderate-intensity exercise every week (e.g. jogging, swimming, hiking)